 Vitamin D is necessary for the absorption of calcium, but it is not necessary that it be in the calcium supplement.
 Ask your dietitian or doctor if a calcium supplement with added vitamin D is right for you.

-This information is for educational purposes only and is not intended to replace the advice of your doctor or health care provider.
-We encourage you to discuss with your doctor any questions or concerns you may have.
+UCSF Health medical specialists have reviewed this information.
+It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
+We encourage you to discuss any questions or concerns you may have with your provider.